OctopusDeploy/docs/docs/administration/high-availability/managing-high-availability-nodes.md

 The url will return HTTP status code 200 as long as the Octopus Server node is online and not in drain mode.

-## Example procedure: installing Windows Updates
+## Example procedure: installing Windows Updates {#ManagingHighAvailabilityNodes-Exampleprocedure:installingWindowsUpdates}

 One of the great benefits of High Availability is the ability to perform maintenance on one node, while allowing other nodes to continue to perform deployments or server users.